Vyral/robert-mack/_posts/2021-09-02-how-you-can-prevent-cancelations.md

 When so many offers are coming in, it’s tempting to focus on the top two highest prices to narrow things down.
 However, **I recommend taking the time to vet some buyers with lower initial offers.** If you find a highly motivated buyer, they may be willing to raise their price, and they are far less likely to cancel.&nbsp;

-If you have any questions about today’s topic, or if you have any future video ideas, please reach out to me via phone or email.
+If you have questions about today’s topic, or if you have any future video ideas, please reach out to me via phone or email.
 I look forward to hearing from you.&nbsp;